LucyBot-Inc/lucybot-docs/markdown/LucyBotYml.md

 * `uiOptions`
   * `uiOptions.embedConsoleInDocumentation` - The 'Try It' link will expand an embedded console instead of navigating to a new page
   * `uiOptions.discussionTitle` - The title to show above the discussion iframe
+  * `uiOptions.optionalizeHost` - Set to true to allow users to set an alternative host, e.g. `localhost:3000`
+  * `uiOptions.messages` - Language for error messages etc.
+    * `uiOptions.messages.deprecated` - Message to show for operations marked `deprecated` (default: 'This operation has been deprecated.')
 * `github` - Options for GitHub authentication (to enable community edits)
   * `github.repo` - The name of the repository LucyBot.yml is in
   * `github.redirect_uri`